we-make-software/tech/README.md

 I believe the network layer is important when it comes to servers, which is why I start with the network layer.
 I will add other projects as I go.
 For this reason, I have another file in the *System* folder called **Directory.h**, which will serve as the main entry point for all headers that will be connected.

-Here is a shorter, cleaner version that reads like a small tutorial or explanation for developers:

-As developers we want to save time and keep things simple.
+As developers wee want to save time and keep things simple.
 I like to improve my main `Makefile` to make project setup easier:

 ```make
 MODULES_FROM_DIRECTORY := $(shell grep '^#include "' System/Directory.h | \